Muxxxi/raspi-bt-hd-audio-receiver/README.md

 Helpful information: https://github.com/Arkq/bluez-alsa/wiki/Installation-from-source

-In order to support some codecs (AAC and apt-X / HD) for license reasons you need to compile these dependencies from source, adjust some build parameters for bluealsa and compile that from source, too (See 2.2 and 2.3).
+In order to support some codecs (AAC and aptX / HD) for license reasons you need to compile these dependencies from source, adjust some build parameters for bluealsa and compile that from source, too (See 2.2 and 2.3).

 ### 2.1 Dependencies from official repository

-`sudo apt install automake build-essential libtool pkg-config python-docutils libasound2-dev libbluetooth-dev libdbus-1-dev libglib2.0-dev libsbc-dev cmake`
+`sudo apt install -y automake build-essential libtool pkg-config python-docutils libasound2-dev libbluetooth-dev libdbus-1-dev libglib2.0-dev libsbc-dev cmake`

 ### 2.2 AAC codec with fdk-aac